centau/ecr/docs/api/Observer.md

 - **Details**

-    When this is called, all currently recorded changes will be discarded.
-Make sure to call this everytime you finish with the currently recorded changes, as not calling this will keep changes you've already processed.
+    Use to clear all recorded changes after they have been processed to avoid reprocessing the same changes again later.

 ---